 Before starting the GMAT exam preparation, knowing the exam's pattern and syllabus is crucial.
-The GMAT Exam Pattern consists of 64 questions spread over three sections - Quantitative Reasoning, Verbal Reasoning & Data Insights, as per the new version of the GMAT Focus Edition.
+The GMAT Exam Pattern consists of 64 questions spread over three sections - Quantitative Reasoning, Verbal Reasoning, & Data Insights, per the new version of the GMAT Focus Edition.
 The GMAT Paper Pattern comprises only objective questions tested in the MCQ format.
-The GMAT exam pattern for the Focus Edition focuses on assessing the applicant's problem-solving skills, challenging critical thinking, and testing data analysis skills which are essential components for pursuing graduate business programs abroad.
-In this article, we will discuss everything about the GMAT exam pattern and what all the applicants should look forward to in the new version.
+The GMAT exam pattern for the Focus Edition focuses on assessing the applicant's problem-solving skills, challenging critical thinking, and testing data analysis skills, which are essential components for pursuing graduate business programs abroad.
+In this article, we will discuss everything about the GMAT exam pattern and what all the applicants should look forward to in the new version of the exam, including the new GMAT question pattern.

 The GMAT exam format is developed to test applicant's business aptitude.
 The exam is divided into three sections, which are tested over 2 hours and 15 minutes along with an optional 10-minute break.
 Overall, there are 64 questions, each section has a different set of questions, but all are timed equally.
 More details on GMAT exam format are given below: